SMALL PHONE

 If you’re a truck driver and you’re involved in an accident, your conduct at the accident scene is crucial.
 In the immediate aftermath, do your part to help keep everyone safe:

-• Turn on your four-way flashers and set out warning triangles
+• Turn on your four-way flashers and set out warning triangle

 • Provide first aid—but only if you’re certified